nicaless/nanowrimo_ga_project/README.md

 ## Next Steps

-Improving the model.
-Feature engineering.
+Improving the model and performing model evaluation.
+More feature engineering.
 Particularly I want to include the text data available for the novels (genre, synopses).

 Find